insthync/vivox-integration/README.md

 # vivox-integration
-A Simple Vivox integration for any Unity game project
+A simple Vivox integration for any Unity game project